scottymcraig/CEHv10StudyGuide/11 - Cryptography 101.md

 ### <u>Steganography</u>

-- **Steganography** - practice of concealing a message inside another medium so that only the sender and recipient know of it's existence
+- **Steganography** - practice of concealing a message inside another medium so that only the sender and recipient know of its existence
 - **Ways to Identify**
   - Text - character positions are key - blank spaces, text patterns
   - Image - file larger in size; some may have color palette faults